 Google uses a service called the Google Front End (GFE) to protect against DoS attacks and ensures correct termination of TLS connections.
 GFE provides a “smart reverse-proxy front end” to manage the traffic and identify threats.

 Up to this point, all the security measures discussed were designed into the infrastructure.
 Still, Google needs to actually operate the infrastructure securely to achieve full security.
-Google provides libraries to eliminate XSS vulnerabilities in web apps as well as other automated tool for detecting security bugs for its developers.
+Google provides libraries to eliminate XSS vulnerabilities in web apps as well as other automated tools for detecting security bugs for its developers.
 Google also monitors access privileges carefully using application-level access management controls.

 Implications & Takeaways

-One might question, why would Google release their security strategy publicly?
+One might question, why would Google release its security strategy publicly?
 Ivan Dwyer from ScaleFT thinks it’s a sales strategy to catch up to AWS in being completely transparent.
 Regardless, following certain security practices mentioned here may help IoT companies be conscious of the security features from day one.
 If you are interested, you can read Google’s whitepaper or skim BeyondCorp often mentioned in the released report.